Troubleshooting Canceled Jobs in SAP BASIS

 - Run

-Manually with Aggressive Variant:- Action: Go to
+SAP_REORG_JOBSManually with Aggressive Variant:- Action: Go to

-. - Action: In the step details, for
+SM36.
+SelectSAP_REORG_JOBS.
+ClickRepeat Scheduling. - Action: In the step details, for

-) that deletes jobs older than 1-2 days (very short retention). - Action: Schedule it
+RSBTCDEL2, change theVariantto a new, very aggressive variant (e.g.,Z_URGENT_DELETE) that deletes jobs older than 1-2 days (very short retention). - Action: Schedule it

-. - Rationale: Once space is available, running with a very short retention will quickly delete a large number of old records from
+Immediate. - Rationale: Once space is available, running with a very short retention will quickly delete a large number of old records from

-, freeing significant space.
+TBTCO, freeing significant space.

 - Action: Go to